datamapper/dm-more/dm-is-remixable/README.txt

   # - creates User#video_comments
   # - create Video#comments

-  enhance Comment do
+  enhance :comments do
     # VideoComment now has the method #reverse
     def reverse
       return self.body.reverse
     end

     #I like YouTubes ability for users to vote comments up and down
-    remix 1, Vote, :for => User
+    remix 1, :votes, :for => "User"
     # - creates a class called VideoCommentVote
     # - duplicates the properties of Vote within VideoCommentVote
     # - a table called video_comment_votes